NeMo: Needle in a Montage for Video-Language Understanding: Introduction

 Although this new task is clearly defined, creating a scalable benchmark remains challenging.
 Annotating videos, especially those of long duration, demands substantial manual effort, restricting scalability.
 To overcome this limitation, we propose a comprehensive yet compact video representation and develop a scalable, automated data generation pipeline that synthesizes long montages by seamlessly combining multiple short video clips.
 Our experiments show that this pipeline effectively generates high-quality data.

-Leveraging our automated pipeline, we present \textbf{\benchmark{}}, a new video-language benchmark designed to evaluate the critical reasoning capabilities of VideoLLMs in long video understanding.
-We curate a diverse and up-to-date collection of videos, officially authorized by Phoenix TV\footnote{https://www.phoenixtv.com/.}, a leading media platform serving global audiences.
+Leveraging our automated pipeline, we present \textbf{\benchmark{}}, a new video-language benchmark designed to evaluate the {temporal understanding capabilities of advanced VideoLLMs.} We curate a diverse and up-to-date collection of videos, officially authorized by Phoenix TV\footnote{https://www.phoenixtv.com/.}, a leading media platform serving global audiences.
 Importantly, the continuous production of high-quality TV programs enables us to regularly update our benchmark with new content, thereby naturally reducing the risk of data contamination in large model evaluations~\citep{nphardeval,c2leva}.

-To this end, our benchmark includes two key components: (1) a comprehensive set (\textbf{\benchmark{}-Full}) comprising 31,378 automatically generated question-answer (QA) pairs about objects and scenes from 13,486 videos of varying durations, and (2) a core subset (\textbf{\benchmark{}-Clean}) containing 2,053 manually verified QA pairs from 950 videos, with durations ranging from seconds to hours.
+To this end, our benchmark includes two key components: (1) a comprehensive set (\textbf{\benchmark{}-Full}) comprising 31,378 automatically generated question-answer (QA) pairs about objects and scenes from 13,486 videos of varying durations, and (2) a core subset (\textbf{\benchmark{}-Clean}) containing 2,053 manually verified QA pairs from 940 videos, with durations ranging from seconds to hours.
 We also commit to maintaining and expanding the benchmark by incorporating new TV programs over time.
-We anticipate that our benchmark will facilitate the development of video-language learning.
+We anticipate that the benchmark and resources will facilitate the development of video-language learning.

 We conduct extensive experiments on the proposed benchmark, evaluating twenty state-of-the-art models, including both open-source VideoLLMs and closed-source multimodal large models.
 Our experimental results demonstrate that the proposed task presents substantial challenges for both open-source and closed-source models, with a significant performance gap compared to human benchmarks.
 Furthermore, there remains a considerable disparity between the capabilities of open-source and closed-source models.
 Our benchmark may offer insights for guiding future efforts to advance open-source models toward the performance of closed-source models.
-We also observe that model rankings remain consistent across both \textit{\benchmark{}-Clean} and \textit{\benchmark{}-Full}, demonstrating that our pipeline can reliably and automatically generate high-quality evaluation data.
+We also observe that model rankings remain consistent across both \textit{\benchmark{}-Clean} and \textit{\benchmark{}-Full}, demonstrating that our pipeline can reliably and automatically generate high-quality evaluation data. {Additionally, experimental results suggest that our \textit{\benchmark{}} can serve as a diagnostic probe that indirectly reflects the video-language understanding capability of advanced VideoLLMs in real-world long videos.}